arokor/barn/README.md

 #Barn

-Barn provides a redis like API on top of localStorage (or any other storage implementing the web storage API.
+Barn provides a redis like API on top of localStorage (or any other storage implementing the web storage API).
 Operations are atomic so even if a users closes the browser window, or and error is thrown and not handled barn keeps a consistent state.